 As we do our work in Christ’s name the job you have applied for requires you to have a Christian faith and be able to work within and uphold our Christian Ethos.
 This is an Occupational Requirement under Part 1 of Schedule 9 to the Equality Act 2010.

 This post requires you to be a member of the Protecting Vulnerable Groups (PVG) Scheme and undertake the necessary vetting checks.

 - Basic computer literacy skills including use of Microsoft Office and the internet.

 - Experience in delivering training, and managing staff and volunteers.

-- Experience of working with mothers and children, and being able to work across a multi-disciplinary team.
+- Experience of being able to work across a multi-disciplinary team.